-Before buying a home, you will need to choose your team.
-This starts with your real estate agent.
-But your mortgage loan officer can be almost as important to the project.
+Before buying a home, you will need to choose who you’re going to work with through the homebuying process.
+This starts with your real estate agent, though your mortgage loan officer can be almost as important.
 They can advise you on refinancing or home equity loans if you already own a home.
-Once you have a loan expert you can trust and depend on, you will rely on that person for years.
+A financial advisor can also help you adjust your financial plan to meet your home loan needs.
+In either case, once you have a loan expert you can trust, you will likely rely on that person for years, regardless of the company they work for.

-Due to the scope of a bank’s financial activities, most banks service most of their mortgage loans.
+Due to the scope of a bank’s financial activities, most banks service their mortgage loans.
 So after your loan closes, you will still make monthly payments to the same bank that originated the loan.
 Many see this as an advantage to using a full service bank.
-However, your lender may sell your loan to another institution after closing.
-If this happens to you, don’t worry.
-The loan documents you signed with your original lender are legally binding for the life of the loan.
-A loan servicer cannot change the interest rate, fees or any other aspect of the loan.

 Mortgage companies sell the servicing.
 This way, they have access to loan programs that are structured and offered by a variety of loan servicers, usually big national banks.
 Unlike a mortgage “broker,” the mortgage company still closes and funds the loan directly.
 Because these companies only service mortgage loans, they can streamline their process much better than a bank.
 This is a great advantage, meaning your loan can close quicker.